 During the medical incidents our employees have experienced so far, it’s clear that CHM staff have such soft hearts toward the people they serve.
 CHM staff have teared up and prayed right away for the situations our staff have unexpectedly found themselves in.
 I’m sure it’s easy to become numb to those feelings when every day you hear about one crisis after another.
 CHM staff have had their hearts broken by the things that break our hearts.
 We’re so humbled by that.

-The financial savings are amazing, but what drives our appreciation of CHM is the true, genuine care we get every time we pick up the phone and talk with ministry staff.
+What drives our appreciation of CHM is the true, genuine care we get every time we pick up the phone and talk with ministry staff.